 The original format started with cards measuring 32 x 24mm, which was very small for the time.
 These are still common in digital cameras, audio recorders and similar products.
-Smartphone makers wanted smaller cards.
-This resulted in the miniSD format, measuring 21.5 x 20mm, and then microSD cards, measuring 11 x 15mm.
+However, Smartphone makers wanted smaller cards.

 You can use a miniSD or microSD card in an SD card slot by plugging it into an SD-sized adapter, most manufacturers of SD cards provide adaptors or sell cards are sold with them.
 It is needless to point out that you can't fit an SD card into a miniSD or microSD slot, but I'll do it anyway.